-There are two types of pie crusts: those made from traditional pastry dough and crumb crusts.
-Traditional crusts definitely have their place at the table, but crumb crusts are quick, the flavors are customizable (see our variations below!) and they're the best choice for pies that require blind baking .
+There are three types of pie crusts: traditional pastry dough crusts, gluten-free crusts and crumb crusts.
+Traditional and gluten-free crusts definitely have their place at the dessert table, but crumb crusts are quick, the flavors are customizable and they're the best choice for pies that require blind baking .

 Graham Cracker Pie Crust